GlobalWebIndex/challenge-users-management-elm/README.md

 }
 ```

-Good luck potential colleague.
-See you on your PR's code review.
+Good luck potential colleague!
+See you on your PR's code review!